The horrific crimes committed by Manson and the Manson family are described below.

 Gary Hinman – Friend of the Manson family and murder victim

-Jason Sebring – Hair stylist, murder victim of the Manson family
+Jason Sebring – Hair stylist, close friend of Sharon Tate, murder victim

 Charles “Tex” Watson scammed Bernard Crowe to obtain money for Manson.
 Crowe threatened Manson and the Manson family.
 Soon after, Manson shot Crowe under the false pretense that Crowe was part of the Black Panthers, an African-American leftist organization.
 However, Crowe did not die, and Manson feared retaliation from Crowe.
 In order to escape and move into a new territory away from the Spahn Ranch (The Manson Family compound), Manson needed money.
 In the midst of Manson’s escape plan, he was told that his friend Gary Hinman was coming into some money from an inheritance.

 In an effort to retrieve money from Hinman, Manson ordered Bobby Beausoleil, along with Mary Brunner and Susan Atkins, to go to Hinman’s residence and persuade him to turn over the money.
 Hinman was uncooperative.
 After being held hostage for days, Manson came over with a sword and slashed Hinman’s left ear.
 Ultimately, Beausoleil murdered Hinman by stabbing him twice in the chest.
 Hinman’s blood was used to smear “political piggy” on the wall along with the Black Panther’s paw to implicate the Black Panther party.

 Although there is much speculation regarding the circumstances surrounding Hinman’s murder, Beausoleil was arrested when he was found sleeping in Hinman’s vehicle, wearing the bloody clothes worn during the stabbing, and with the murder weapon concealed in the trunk tire.